ma-b/hirsch-walks/Spindles/docs/src/man/polytopes.md

 Spindles.dim
 ```

-As in the example above, [`dim`](@ref Spindles.dim) can be used to test whether an inequality is facet-defining
+[`dim`](@ref Spindles.dim) can be used to test whether an inequality is facet-defining
-for a polytope `p`.
-However, this may be slow in high dimensions, since [`dim`](@ref Spindles.dim) needs to
+for a polytope `p` (see the example above).
+In high dimensions, this may be slow,
-compute a chain of faces starting from the empty face and leading up to the given face.
-For a facet, such a chain
+since [`dim`](@ref Spindles.dim) constructs a chain of faces between the empty face and the given face
-may be long.
-To speed up computations in those cases, consider the complementary approach to the implementation of
+– which in the case of a facet results in a maximal chain with only the maximal face `p` omitted.
-[`dim`](@ref Spindles.dim): Start the chain of faces not at the empty face but at the given face, and extend it
+In this case, however, the complementary approach is fast: Find a chain of faces not between the empty face
-up to the maximal face in the face lattice (the polytope `p` itself).
-From the length of the resulting chain, one
+and the given face, but between the face and the polytope `p` itself.
+From the length of the resulting chain,
-can easily read off the *codimension* of the face (which equals 1 for a facet):
+one can easily read off the *codimension* of the face (which equals 1 for a facet):

 ```@docs
 codim